OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 It is important to note that there will be minimal impact on the disk footprint within the volume from taking the backup.
 The hard-link only requires the backup partition to grow when the files are mutated - but the journal files are not mutated, they are immutable.

 Because the active journal file was "rolled" at the start of the process, new writes to the database will go into a new active journal that is not linked to the backup directory.
-It is only when journal compaction is run, that there may be a disk impact from the existence of the backup.
+It is only when journal compaction is run, that there may be a disk-space impact from the existence of the backup.
 If journal compaction compacts a set of files it will re-write a new set of files (that are not linked to the backup), and then delete the old files.
-If a backup still exists for those files, the space will now not be reclaimed due to the hard links.
+If a backup link still exists for those files, the space will now not be reclaimed due to those hard links.

 The best practice for copying the hot backup to an alternative location, should that be required, is not defined by the OpenRiak community.
 There are example solutions, such as [the S3 sync](https://github.com/OpenRiak/leveled-hotbackup-s3-sync) project which may provide a potential approach.
 The S3 sync project is particularly interesting, as before copying the Journal files to S3 it creates "hints" files so that it is possible to read individual objects in the back using S3 commands - without requiring the backup to be restored.
 Other standard solutions may be used (e.g. `rsync` to offline the backup).